AlgorithmsAreCool/microservice-on-nanoservice/README.md

 The plan is to inject a fetch function into the javascript runtime.
 We'll use the `System.Net.Http.HttpClient` to do the actual work.
 Unbelievably, this works!
 I was expecting to have to do some crazy stuff, but it just works!
 Jint is really cool!

+## 7. Adding a Consumption API

+Continuing on the theme of cloning AWS Lambda, lets add a consumption API.
+This will let us charge the user for the compute time.
+We will be adding this to the control-plane, so we can track the usage of each route handler.

+Now to keep things simple, we will only store the aggregate usage for each route handler.
+Storing high cardinality data requires specialized storage solutions, so we'll leave that for later.

+Whats neat about this is that the memory consumption can be lower than 1MB for simple scripts and the execution time can be less than 1ms
+So consumption time is to the microsecond and the memory is measured accurate to the byte!
+Just for fun.
+Future work could be to add a sampling profiler to the runtime to get a better idea of the memory usage over the time of the request.